1

 12

-Yet only his upper body was visible, seen obliquely from behind.
+However, only his upper body was visible, seen obliquely from behind.

-Not only that—it spoke to the boy.
+Not only that—it addressed the boy thus:

 ——